28 Nov WILDLIFE SANCTUARIES

 Aussie Ark has a vision of providing a pre-European environment to the mammals that once inhabited the NSW Barrington region.
 Can you imagine it?
 Wildlife in abundance and working together to maintain a healthy landscape!
 Something that is becoming rarer every day in unprotected areas.

-Construction is well underway for Aussie Ark’s 400Ha Barrington Wildlife Sanctuary!
-The fence is specially designed to keep foxes, cats and pigs out and protects the spectacular habitat that is so unique to the Barrington region.
-While Aussie Ark species, including the brush tail rock wallaby and Eastern quoll, are due to call the sanctuary home as early as 2019, a large number of local wildlife will also find the sanctuary a safe-haven from predation including the broad-toothed rat, greater glider, and abundant birdlife to name just a few!
+The construction of Aussie Ark’s 400Ha Barrington Wildlife Sanctuary has been completed in late 2019 with its official opening on the 26th of November, 2020!
+The fences are specially designed to keep foxes, cats and pigs out and to protect the spectacular habitat that is so unique to the Barrington region.
+Some of Aussie Ark’s species, being Tasmanian devil and Eastern quoll individuals, have been released into the sanctuary in 2020.
+Additional species are due to call the sanctuary home as early as 2021.
+A large number of local wildlife will also find the sanctuary a safe-haven from predation including the Broad-toothed rat, Greater glider, and abundant birdlife to name just a few!

 With expansion planned for Aussie Ark into larger sanctuaries, following the Barrington Wildlife Sanctuary, an additional 500Ha sanctuary will begin development, with over 2000Ha of land available to secure in the next few years!

-It will be so wonderful to create an environment; a home for species to thrive without unnatural predation.
+It will be so wonderful to create a secure environment, home for species to thrive without unnatural predation.
 While numbers in the wild continue to decline, we can change the trajectory of these species, and ensure their survival long into the future.

 We are so excited to see this project becoming a reality and delighted that our supporters can share this journey with us.